peterdv/pyreststore/doc/installation.rst

   (pyreststoreEnv)$ which django-admin.py

-Which should report an area under our ``pyreststoreEnv`` directory (which is already excluded from this git repository, remember ?).
+Which should report an area under our ``pyreststoreEnv`` directory.

 Install the Python package requirements